ray-project/ray/doc/source/train/distributed-xgboost-lightgbm.rst

            :end-before: __lightgbm_end__

-Basic Training with Tree-Based Models in Train
+Basic training with tree-based models in Train
 ----------------------------------------------

 Just as in the original `xgboost.train() <https://xgboost.readthedocs.io/en/stable/parameter.html>`__ and